 Course Code: inm

-In this lesson, you'll learn some basic nonprofit terminology and the purpose of the nonprofit in today's society.
+In this lesson, you'll learn some basic nonprofit terminology and the purpose of a nonprofit organization.
 You'll understand what the product of a nonprofit is, how it differs from a for-profit business, and its economic impact on the community where it resides.
 You will learn why the bottom line of a nonprofit is judged differently from a for-profit business, and what this means to you as a nonprofit manager.

 This lesson will give you a clear idea of what life is like inside a nonprofit.
 When you finish with this lesson, you'll feel like you've been to an open house … and found out which room is yours!
 You'll also learn who governs and manages the nonprofit.
 You'll view a turf chart, which will help you understand the entire leadership issue in a clean, concise format.

 This lesson paints a grand picture of the nonprofit workforce.
 You'll learn what the executive director does and why this position is key to the overall wellbeing of a successful nonprofit.
 You'll learn why the executive director (ED) makes such high demands on the staff, and why the standards for quality performance are an integral part of the workplace.

 This lesson is a fascinating study about group dynamics and the role that the board of directors plays in nonprofit governance.
 They are the few chosen from the many who take on the principal responsibility for fulfillment of the organization's mission and the legal accountability for its operations.
 Governing boards are receiving more attention than ever before, so this chapter is as timely as it is informative.

 Volunteers are often referred to as the heart of a nonprofit, with committees being the backbone—one supports the other.
 Whatever you want to call the relationship, the fact is that a nonprofit needs both groups working in harmony to be successful.
 In this lesson, you'll learn how to attract and retain volunteers.
 You'll understand the real purpose of committees and how to make each one worth its weight in gold.